Cedar-P/scripts/README.md

 ### Wpi

-This is a very simple script that just opens a window to do something like create a wpilib template and keeps you in the current directory.
-Very useful for using WPIlib (robotics library used in the international FIRST Robotics competitions for Java and C++) within the terminal.
+Simple script that open up a window to create a directory for a WPIlib project, or build a directory.

 Note: This assumes you are using the latest install of WPIlib and that it is located in your home directory

+I am fairly new to the whole robotics thing, and haven't even gotten the .class files to run properly, just compile without error.
+It is also likely that the build function is missing core functionality, since, again, I am new to this, and my team hasn't started teaching the newer programmers (me) how to use WPIlib yet, so all functionality is based purely off of a small amount of research and testing.

+This also only has support for Java currently.
+When I am more experienced, I will build support for C++

 ## Overall note